Flatwoods monster: Conventional explanations

 After investigating the case in 2000, Joe Nickell of the Committee for Skeptical Inquiry concluded that the bright light in the sky reported by the witnesses on September 12 was most likely a meteor, that the pulsating red light was likely an aircraft navigation or hazard beacon, and that the creature described by witnesses closely resembled an owl.
 Nickell suggested that witnesses' perceptions were distorted by their heightened state of anxiety.
 Nickell's conclusions are shared by a number of other investigators, including those of the Air Force.

-The night of the September 12 sighting, a meteor had been observed across three states—Maryland, Pennsylvania and West Virginia.
+On the night of the sighting on September 12, 1952, a meteor had been observed across three states—Maryland, Pennsylvania and West Virginia.
 According to Nickell, three flashing red aircraft beacons were also visible from the area of the sightings, which could account for descriptions of a pulsating red light and red tint on the face of the supposed monster.

-Nickell concluded that the shape, movement, and sounds reported by witnesses were also consistent with the silhouette, flight pattern, and call of a startled barn owl perched on a tree limb, leading researchers to conclude that foliage beneath the owl may have created the illusion of the lower portions of the creature (described as being a pleated green skirt).
-Researchers also concluded that the witnesses' inability to agree on whether the creature had arms, combined with May's report of it having "small, claw-like hands" which "extended in front of it", also matched the description of a barn owl with its talons gripping a tree branch.
+Nickell concluded that the shape, movement, and sounds reported by witnesses were also consistent with the silhouette, flight pattern, and call of a startled barn owl perched on a tree limb, leading researchers to conclude that foliage beneath the owl may have created the illusion of the lower portions of the "creature" (described as being a pleated green skirt).
+Researchers also concluded that the witnesses' inability to agree on whether the "creature" had arms, combined with May's report of it having "small, claw-like hands" which "extended in front of it", also matched the description of a barn owl with its talons gripping a tree branch.

-According to skeptic Ryan Haupt, even though local boy Max Lockard admitted he had driven around the site "hoping to see something" in his Chevy truck, "paranormal investigators concluded that the tracks, oily residue, and bits of a rubbery substance must have been left by the creature and not the truck".
+According to skeptic Ryan Haupt, even though local boy Max Lockard admitted he had driven his Chevy truck around the site "hoping to see something", "paranormal investigators concluded that the tracks, oily residue, and bits of a rubbery substance must have been left by the creature and not the truck".
 Haupt explains nausea reported by some of the witnesses as a symptom "consistent with hysteria and over-exertion".